MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Selenium
 _Publisher: Accenture_

-The Selenium connector will crawl content from websites using an internet browser to retrieve the pages.
+The Selenium connector crawls content from websites using an internet browser to retrieve the pages.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Selenium+Crawler)